hyperledger-archives/sawtooth-docs-archive/docs/1.2/transaction_family_specifications/xo_transaction_family.md

     -   the game state is `P1-NEXT` and the player-1 key is not null and different from the transaction signing key, or
-    -   the game state is `P2-NEXT` and the player-2 key is nonnull and different from the transaction signing key, or
+    -   the game state is `P2-NEXT` and the player-2 key is not null and different from the transaction signing key, or
     -   the space-th character in the board-string is not `-`.